 But it really doesn’t have to be that complicated.
 More often than not, the simplest advice is the best advice.
 And when we’re already living busy, stress-filled lives, simple health advice is exactly what we need.
-And now that the holiday season is almost upon us, we need it even more.
+And now that the school year is upon us, we need it even more.

-- Stand more.
+1. Stand more.
 “Sitting is the new smoking” – have you heard that phrase?
 Research has shown that sitting too much is bad for our health – it affects our bones, heart, brains and muscles.
 And most of us spend way too much time sitting each day.
 So stand more.
 If you work at a desk, get a standing desk and alternate sitting and standing.
 (Or make one.
 Tiffany at Eat at Home Cooks made this great standing desk for $17.)

 Walk while your kids are at soccer practice or piano lessons.
 Walk while talking with a friend.
 Walk with a co-worker when you need to talk about a project.
 Walk with your husband after dinner to catch up on your days.
-Your body was designed to move, so get up and moving throughout the day, every day.
+Your body was designed to move, so get up and get moving throughout the day, every day.

 So make it a priority to get at least 7 hours of sleep each night.
 That might mean saying no to some things or reigning in your family’s schedule and activities.
 Or it might mean shutting off electronic devices earlier in the evening and taking some time to relax and unwind.
 Whatever it takes, decide that you and your health are worth a good night’s sleep, then make it happen.

-- Drink more water.
+4. Drink more water.
 Water helps all of your body’s systems and processes function more efficiently.
 It also helps you feel less fatigued and more energized.
 But water advice tends to be complicated, so how do you know how much to drink?
 In general, the standard recommendation to drink 6 to 8 8-ounce glasses a day is a good place to start, because most people don’t drink nearly that much.
 (When you’re drinking enough water, your urine will be pale yellow.)

-- Eat more fruits and vegetables.
+5. Eat more fruits and vegetables.
 When it comes to health information, food advice is a real drama queen!
 One day she demands you do this, the next day she demands you do that.
 It seems like the more you read about what to eat, the less you know about what to eat!
 It’s enough to make you want to give up and grab a Twinkie.